Georgians protest against draft law on media, nonprofits

 Georgians protest against draft law on media, nonprofitsShow all 2

-Georgian authorities used tear gas and water cannon outside the parliament building in the capital Tuesday against protesters who oppose a proposed law some see as stifling freedom of the press.
+Georgian authorities used tear gas and water cannon against protesters outside the nation’s parliament protesting a proposed law seen as stifling freedom of the press.

-The law, which has received initial approval, would require media outlets and nongovernmental organizations that receive more than 20% of their funding from foreign sources to register as “agents of foreign influence.”
+The law, which has received initial approval, would require media outlets and nongovernmental organisations that receive more than 20 per cent of their funding from foreign sources to register as “agents of foreign influence.”

-International organizations have voiced concern over the draft law, saying it runs against Georgia’s democratic development.
+International organisations have voiced concern over the draft law, saying it runs against Georgia’s democratic development.

 Thousands of people have been massing for days in Tbilisi to protest the proposed law, and a fight broke out at one point among lawmakers.
 A police statement said several law enforcement officers have been injured.
 Protesters have also reported injuries.